What are Course Development Cohorts? Where did this model come from?

 In this way and many others, the process itself acknowledges that “online course development is a complex endeavor” and “production requires a highly organized, concerted effort from many players” (Caplan, 2004, p.
 186).
 The re-alignment of resources and placement of the faculty subject-matter expert at the center of the process results in a scenario in which “faculty are able to concentrate on course content and the design of learning activities and assessment” (Luck, 2001, p.
 1).
 Review and input from peers comes naturally as a part of the ongoing sharing, demonstration, and discourse.
 Support from CoursePro

 services ensures that no time is consumed on the tedium of setup work in the LMS.
 By using DesignPro, instructors can ensure that courses include aesthetically pleasing and appropriate design elements.
-CETL's Creative Media Production team also assists faculty throughout the process to use video as an effective content delivery method.
+The CIS Creative Media Production team also assists faculty throughout the process to use video as an effective content delivery method.

 When do Cohorts begin?
 How long do they last?